jar-b/mdtoc/testdata/special_toc.md

 # Example Document
-An example document with headers including special/uncommon characters to test generating links.
+An example document with headings including special/uncommon characters to test generating links.

 <!--mdtoc: begin-->
 * [With/Slash](#withslash)